-How small businesses can protect their Intellectual Property?
+How can small businesses protect their Intellectual Property?

 What’s one of the first things to do when you identify a new business idea?
 You might think of things like – coming up with a name for your business, registering your company, finding a business partner, etc. While all these things are essential, before bringing forth your new business idea to the world, you must consider protecting your intellectual property (IP).